Financial aid eligibility for U.S. students is determined according to federal guidelines.

 How Expected Family Contribution is Determined

 EFC stands for Expected Family Contribution.
-Your EFC is determined by the federal goverment.
+Your EFC is determined by the federal government.
 Your expected contribution is calculated from the information provided on the FAFSA, such as your income (and your spouse’s income, if you are married), household size, assets, and investments.
-When submitting the FAFSA online a confirmation page will display the student's EFC.
+When submitting the FAFSA online, a confirmation page will display the student's EFC.